FastOLS

 df PandasConvertibleDataFrame Dataframe containing the data to estimate CATEs for.
 Supported formats: pandas DataFrame, PySpark DataFrame, Polars DataFrame, or Any object with toPandas() or to_pandas() method required

-return_results_dict bool If True, the function returns a dictionary containing CATEs, standard errors, t-statistics, confidence intervals, and p-values.
+return_results_dict bool If True, the function returns a dictionary containing CATEs, standard errors, t-statistics, and p-values.
 If False, the function returns a numpy array containing CATEs alone.
 False

 Returns